aristosv/freqtrade/README.md

 The scripts provide the configuration, strategy and service files.

-You need to provide exchange API keys and Telegram token and chatID
+You need to provide exchange API keys, Telegram token and chatID